-11.1 The arrangements in relation to their respective workforces agreed by the Parties are:

-- 11.2 The employment status of staff will not change as a result of the Scheme i.e. staff will continue to be employed by their current employer and retain their current terms and conditions of employment and pension status. - 11.3 The Parties will develop an Integrated-joint Workforce Plan that will be aligned to objectives set by the IJB.
-The joint-Integrated Workforce Plan will relate to the development and support to be provided to the workforce who are employed in pursuance of Integrated Services and functions.
-The plan will cover staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams.
+- 11.1 The arrangements in relation to their respective workforces agreed by the Parties are: - 11.2 The employment status of staff will not change as a result of the Scheme i.e. staff will continue to be employed by their current employer and retain their current terms and conditions of employment and pension status. - 11.3 The Parties will develop an Integrated Workforce Plan that will be aligned to objectives set by the IJB.
+The Integrated Workforce Plan will relate to the development and support to be provided to the workforce who are employed in pursuance of Integrated Services and functions.
+The plan will cover staff communication, staff engagement, staff and team development, leadership development and the training needs for staff that will be responsible for managing integrated teams. - 11.4 The process of developing integrated teams will be initiated during the first year of the IJB, building on preparatory work initiated in 2014.